alainamb/web-localization-for-beginners/Lesson1/Lesson1_README.md

 - **AI Assistance:** This lesson was developed with support from Claude 3.5 Sonnet and Claude 3.5 Haiku
 - **Localization Approach:** Inline content used to focus on fundamental concepts

-## Next Steps
-Prepare for Lesson 2: SEO Optimization for Localized Websites

 ## Troubleshooting
 - Ensure all files are in the correct directory
-- Check browser console for any JavaScript errors
 - Verify file paths and encoding

 ## Resources